Dear Colleague Letters for Community College Appropriations (Senate)

 Pell Grants, Federal Work Study (FWS), and Supplemental Educational Opportunity Grants (SEOG)

-• Pell Grants: Senators Mazie Hirono (D-HI), Jack Reed (D-RI) are leading a letter urging an increase in funding for Pell without making cuts to Pell eligibilty.
+• Pell Grants: Senators Mazie Hirono (D-HI) and Jack Reed (D-RI) are leading a letter urging an increase in funding for Pell without making cuts to Pell eligibility.
 FY27 letter.
 Quill Link.
 Contacts: Ben Strand (Hirono) [email protected] and Moira Lenehan (Reed) [email protected].
 Deadline: Monday, April 20.

 • SEOG and FWS: Senators Merkley (D-OR) and Hirono (D-HI) led 27 senators on the FY26 letter supporting inflation-adjusted levels of $966.3 million for SEOG and $1.31 billion for FWS.
 The FY27 Letter asks for the same funding increases.
 FY27 Quill Link.
 Contact: Becca Damante (Merkley) [email protected].
 Deadline: Friday, April 17.